thinkinglabs/thinkinglabs.github.io/_drafts/continuous-integration-is-not-a-tooling-problem.md

 tags: [ continuous-integration ]
 ---

 There is this commonly accepted, hard-grained belief in the software industry.
 By dropping a build server in a team, they get Continuous Integration for free.
-This belief further incentivised by the marketing of build server vendors.
+This belief is further incentivised by the marketing of build server vendors.

 Recently, [Nat Friedman](https://twitter.com/natfriedman), CEO of GitHub, announced ...